Updated May 26, 2023

-- Inline annotation allows to visually emphasize the coverage of statements
+- Inline annotation allows for emphasizing the coverage of statements visually.

-A standard cache that increases your performance, downloads your database and simplifies scalability is an open-source cache.
-It is the Java-based cache most frequently used because it is flexible, well-proven, comprehensive and integrated into other common libraries and frameworks.
+A standard cache that increases your performance downloads your database, and simplifies scalability is an open-source cache.
+The Java-based cache is most frequently used because it is flexible, well-proven, comprehensive, and integrated into other common libraries and frameworks.
 Scaling Ehcache from in-process caching to combined deployments in-process / out-of-process with terabyte caches.

 Features of Ehcache:

-- Ehcache API is very simple and because of that, we can use easily.
+- Ehcache API is straightforward, and because of that, we can use it easily.

-- Can be Scalable up-to hundreds of caches
+- It can be Scalable up to hundreds of caches.

-- Ehcache is committed to maintaining its applications as light as possible
+- Ehcache is committed to keeping its applications as lightweight as possible.

-VisualVM is a visual tool used to integrate JDK tools on command-line.
+VisualVM is a visual tool that integrates JDK tools on the command line.
 It provides lightweight capabilities for profiling.
 We can use this in both production and development time.

 Features of VisualVm: